-Students who leave school during school hours must sign out in the office with their parent.
-When a student returns to school, she/he must check in at the office before returning to class.
+Students who leave school during school hours must check out in the office with their parent.
+When a student returns to school, they must check in at the office before returning to class.
 If you know in advance that you will need to check your student out please send a signed note with your student including the check-out date and time.
 The student may use the note to leave class but must check-out in the office before leaving campus.
-Parents may only check out their own student.
+Parents/guardians may only check out their own student and must show their ID.

-The school requires an emergency release card for each student.
-This card lists applicable phone numbers for parents.
+The school requires emergency information for each student.
+Emergency information should include accurate phone numbers for parents/guardians.
 Additionally, it lists people to call in case of an emergency when a parent cannot be contacted.
-Parents should notify the school for any changes relevant to the emergency release card.
+Emergency contacts may also check-out a student with parent permission.
+Parents/guardians are responsible to keep emergency information up to date and should notify the school of any changes relevant to a student's emergency contact information.